- Hand Selected, Fresh from the Grower

 - Spacing: 4-6' apart

-Why the Arapaho Blackberry?
+Why plant Arapaho Blackberry?

 Arapaho Blackberry is an early ripening thornless shrub that will self support itself even without a trellis.
 Delicious berries ripen in mid-June, just in time for summer picnics and warm mornings, making your grandmothers' jam recipe.
 An eager grower and hardy fruit, Arapaho Blackberries will flourish in your garden this spring and give you a belly full of berries!